evil-mad/robopaint/resources/modes/README.md

-  "word": "MyMode",  // The word to be placed in the bubble navigation "core": false, // If true, will be available by default "description": "My mode!", // Text will show on mode hover "main": "mymode-index.html", // The path to the HTML file to open relative to this folder "author": "makersylvia",
+  "word": "MyMode",  // The word to be placed in the bubble navigation "core": false, // If true, will be available by default "description": "My mode!", // Text will show on mode hover "title": "My Mode Title",  // If not core, will show in settings with checkbox to enable "detail": "Lots of detail text", // If not core, will show in settings below title "main": "mymode-index.html", // The path to the HTML file to open relative to this folder "author": "makersylvia",
   "license": "MIT"